 - Location Report Failure Indication procedure.

-If DC is configured for a specific UE, the location reported refers to the cell served by the MeNB.
+If DC is configured for a specific UE, the location reported refers to the cell served by the MeNB and, if requested, the PSCell at the SeNB.
 If EN-DC is configured for a specific UE, the location reported refers to the cell served by the MeNB and, if requested, the PSCell at the en-gNB.

 NOTE: The following S1AP procedures are able to provide location information without the reporting being triggered by the Location Reporting Control procedure: S1 UE Context Release, E-RAB Release, E-RAB Release Indication, Path Switch, Handover Notification, Initial UE Message, Uplink NAS Transport.